CG-MLLM: Captioning and Generating 3D content via Multi-modal Large Language Models: Abstract

 \section{Abstract}

 Large Language Models(LLMs) have revolutionized text generation and multimodal perception, but their capabilities in 3D content generation remain underexplored.
 Existing methods compromise by producing either low-resolution meshes or coarse structural proxies, failing to capture fine-grained geometry natively.
 In this paper, we propose \ourmethod, a novel Multi-modal Large Language Model (MLLM) capable of 3D captioning and high-resolution 3D generation in a single framework.
 Leveraging the Mixture-of-Transformer architecture, \ourmethod decouples disparate modeling needs, where the Token-level Autoregressive (TokenAR) Transformer handles token-level content, and the Block-level Autoregressive (BlockAR) Transformer handles block-level content.
 By integrating a pre-trained vision-language backbone with a specialized 3D VAE latent space, \ourmethod facilitates long-context interactions between standard tokens and spatial blocks within a single integrated architecture.
 Experimental results show that \ourmethod significantly outperforms existing MLLMs in generating high-fidelity 3D objects, effectively bringing high-resolution 3D content creation into the mainstream LLM paradigm.
+Beyond generation, we further observe that learning to produce 3D content transfers back to perception, strengthening the model's image-based 3D understanding.